samfatnassi/todo/README.md

 **Todo Local App** is a minimal task management tool designed for simplicity and privacy.
 It allows you to quickly add, view, and remove tasks all stored locally in your browser using cookies or local storage.

-No accounts.
-No cloud.
-Just your tasks, in your browser.

 ### 🔍 Why?